 Your Job, If You Have One

 Do you have a job?
 If you do, this section of the post is especially for you.
 If you don’t have a job, or you already work for yourself, then you can still get something out of this section, as well as the rest of the post.

-Firstly, I want you to write down a list of pros and cons about your job.
+Firstly, I want you to write down a list of pros and cons of your job.

-You guessed it – see if the pros outweight the cons.
+You guessed it – see if the pros outweigh the cons.
 If you’re an entrepreneur already, then you have probably already done a similar exercise.

 Also, consider changing your mindset from someone who complains about problems to someone who solves problems.
 Become a Solution Magnet.
 Seek them out.
 Opportunity is everywhere.

 Bad service in a restaurant?
 Opportunity!

 The guys that put your new floor down were slow and not entirely polite?
 Opportunity!
 How about starting a flooring business.
 You now know what kind of people not to employ.

 How about that pair of shoes you’re forever polishing?
 Potential opportunity!

 Obviously, this is getting more into an invention mindset, but I’m just throwing out random ideas.
 The point is, we all have different opportunities around us, depending on our unique set of circumstances and location.
 Seek them out!
 This is a game-changer!